 In the first photo you’ll see a couple of large, iron contraptions beyond the freight cars at the water’s edge.
 Those are float bridges and this was their solution.
 Freight cars coming from New Jersey or Long Island would be loaded on large barges and tugs would pull them across the harbor.
 It cut a five day trip down to a few hours, albeit at the cost of lots of barge trips.

-There were several of these carfloat docks up and down the Brooklyn waterfront.
-I’m told that this one was renovated in 1999 and is still operating although I’ve never seen a carfloat in the harbor.
+There were several of these car float docks up and down the Brooklyn waterfront.
+I’m told that this one at 65th Street was renovated in 1999.
+It’s still in operation.

 There’s a tunnel under Atlantic Ave in Cobble Hill which is open for public tours.
 The tunnel leads to an old float dock in Red Hook.
 You start the tour by climbing down a man hole on Atlantic Avenue.

 In 2000, the neighborhood learned that the city was in near-final stages of considering to think about contemplating a freight tunnel from 65th Street, where the current rail yard is located, to New Jersey.
 It’s actually been on our congressman’s (Jerry Nadler) agenda for 35 years.
-It would be called (naturally) the Cross-Harbor Rail Tunnel.
+It would be called the Cross-Harbor Rail Tunnel.
 The local entrance would actually be about a mile east of here.

 Bloomberg killed the idea as too costly shortly after he took office but he’s more recently indicated a willingness to review the plan again.
-At a cost estimated to be as high as $9 billion by the time it’s completed, I think it’s safe to say it will never get off, or under, the ground.
-It looks like Brooklyn is destined never to have a thriving railroad and its highways will remain clogged with semis.
+At a cost estimated to be as high as $10 billion by the time it’s completed, I think it’s safe to say it will never get off, or under, the ground.
+It looks like Brooklyn is destined never to have a thriving railroad and its highways will remain clogged with trucks until they collapse.
 The impetus behind the tunnel wasn’t so much to relieve Brooklyn’s truck traffic but Manhattan’s and the strained bridges and tunnels.
 But it’s still a good investment.
 EDC estimates that it costs businesses $2.5 billion/year to send freight by trucks to NYC and Long Island.

 But I digress.
 What’s interesting is the existing Cross Harbor Rail Yard just north of the Brooklyn Army Terminal.